 - White Collar: After Elizabeth is kidnapped by Keller, the FBI shows up to the crime scene, and Peter sees a red pool on the rug from a spilled pot of spaghetti sauce.

 - In Robot Combat League, the robot fighters sometimes get so damaged, they spray hydraulic fluid everywhere.
-Without hydraulic fluid, the robots' limbs won't work properly; essentially paralyzing the limbs and leaving the robot at a disadvantage.
+Without hydraulic fluid, the robots' limbs won't work properly, essentially paralyzing the limbs and leaving the robot at a disadvantage.

-- One BIONICLE commercial showed Kalmah's tetacle being cut off, and a dark liquid flowing into the water.
+- One BIONICLE commercial showed Kalmah's tentacle being cut off, and a dark liquid flowing into the water.
 We know that characters in the Matoran Universe don't bleed, so it was either some other fluid (ink?), or completely non-canon.
 Pridak also has some suspicious red markings around his mouth...

 - Pirdak's markings have been confirmed to be just that, but since his design is based on a shark's it is obvious that they meant for it to be reminiscent of blood.
 Also, unlike the rest of the Matoran Universe, the Endless Ocean does have fully organic creatures, like fish.

-- Possibly done in Mario Partys Horror Land board, where there's a red bloodstain type puddle, which is just about shown coming from a huge overturned ketchup bottle that's been held by a gravestone.
+- Possibly done in Mario Party's Horror Land board, where there's a red bloodstain type puddle, which is just about shown coming from a huge overturned ketchup bottle that's been held by a gravestone.

 - In Kingdom Hearts, when fighting the Hydra, the heads being chopped off lead to leaking smoke instead of blood.
 In the movie and the Japanese version of the game there's slime instead.

-- The best example, though, is when Terra shot Braig in the face in Birth by Sleep - the reddish smoke fountaining from his missing eye and dark splotch where his scar will be might not necessarily be blood, but they sure do look like it, and the game never really bothers to make sure you realize it isn't.
+- The best example, though, is when Terra shot Braig in the face in Birth by Sleep - the reddish smoke fountaining from his newly missing eye and dark splotch where his scar will be might not necessarily be blood, but they sure do look like it, and the game never really bothers to make sure you realize it isn't.

-- In The Legend of Zelda: Ocarina of Time, after you defeat Ganondorf's gerudo form he falls to the ground, with his red cape unfolding around him in a way that makes it look like blood is actually flowing out of him.
+- In The Legend of Zelda: Ocarina of Time, after you defeat Ganondorf's Gerudo form he falls to the ground, with his red cape unfolding around him in a way that makes it look like blood is actually flowing out of him.